Gaston IV, Viscount of Béarn: Return and later life

 Gaston was a pious man, and upon his return to Béarn he oversaw the construction of many churches destined to shelter pilgrims on the route to Santiago de Compostela.
-He also donated property to the abbey of St. Foy to establish new buildings in Morlàas and made a donation to the abbey of Cluny.
+He also donated property to the abbey of St. Foy to establish new buildings in Morlàas and made a donation to the Abbey of Cluny.
 He also came into conflict with some churches, however; he successfully defended his claims to the territories of the abbey of St. Vincent de Lucq and the monastery of St. Mont.

-Gaston participated together with fellow crusader Centulle of Bigorre in the siege of Saragossa by Alfonso I of Aragon in 1118.
+Gaston participated together with fellow crusader Centule II of Bigorre in the siege of Saragossa by Alfonso I of Aragon in 1118.
 He was then assigned lordship of that city by the king and was killed in battle near Valencia in 1130 against the Almoravid governor of the city.

 Gaston was succeeded by his young son Centulle VI, with Talèse acting as regent.
 Talèse wanted to unite Béarn and Aragon.
 The two were, at the time, roughly equal in power and influence, but Aragon instead united with Catalonia and Béarn began to decline.
 Gaston's descendants Gaston VI and Gaston VII participated in the Albigensian Crusade and the Seventh Crusade, respectively.